-Secti Section 1: Introduction / Overview 1.1 Title % of EPS Repeat Dispensing 1.2 MO Theme COMMUNITY SUPPORT 1.3 Definition Percentage of all items prescribed as electronic repeat dispensing as a proportion of all electronic prescriptions 1.4 Reporting Level CCG level 1.5 Numerator Number of repeat dispensing items submitted via EPS during the reporting period 1.6 Denominator The total number of items prescribed and dispensed via EPS during the reporting period 1.7 Methodology Numerator divided by denominator Represented as percentage of EPS repeat dispensing items (Other time periods and practice level data are available through NHSBSA Information Services Portal: https://apps.nhsbsa.nhs.uk/infosystems/welcome). catalogued under the Prescribing Monitoring reports on 2: Rationale 2.1 Purpose Measure of the uptake and utilisation of repeat dispensing via EPS This comparator aims to allow a CCG to explore how repeat dispensing via EPS could be deployed locally to derive the greatest benefit for patients and efficient prescription services 2.2 Evidence and Policy Base In 2002, it was estimated that up to 80% of all repeat prescriptions could be replaced with repeat dispensing over time, "yielding savings of up to 2.7 million hours of GP and practice time".
+Secti Section 1: Introduction / Overview 1.1 Title % of EPS Repeat Dispensing 1.2 MO Theme COMMUNITY SUPPORT 1.3 Definition Percentage of all items prescribed as electronic repeat dispensing as a proportion of all electronic prescriptions 1.4 Reporting Level CCG level 1.5 Numerator Number of repeat dispensing items submitted via EPS during the reporting period 1.6 Denominator The total number of items prescribed and dispensed via EPS during the reporting period 1.7 Methodology Numerator divided by denominator Represented as percentage of EPS repeat dispensing items Secti on 2: Rationale 2.1 Purpose Measure of the uptake and utilisation of repeat dispensing via EPS This comparator aims to allow a CCG to explore how repeat dispensing via EPS could be deployed locally to derive the greatest benefit for patients and efficient prescription services 2.2 Evidence and Policy Base In 2002, it was estimated that up to 80% of all repeat prescriptions could be replaced with repeat dispensing over time, "yielding savings of up to 2.7 million hours of GP and practice time".
 Feedback from areas that have implemented repeat dispensing is that patients find the system more convenient.
 Repeat dispensing enables GPs to issue a single prescription for up to a year, which pharmacists are then able to dispense in instalments.
 It provides pharmacists with a number of opportunities to have a discussion with the patient to determine if they still require the medicine and whether the patient is experiencing any problems with taking it.
-Secti on 3: Data 3.1 Data source NHS Business Services Authority 3.2 Data owner & contact details nhsbsa.help@nhs.net 3.3 Time Frame Refreshed quarterly with 12 months accumulated data Data available from January 2014 3.4 Data quality assurance Please see data quality assurance statement pertaining to NHSBSA accuracy NHSBSA Data: Data quality assurance
+Secti Section 3: Data 3.1 Data source NHS Business Services Authority 3.2 Data owner & contact details nhsbsa.help@nhs.net 3.3 Time Frame Refreshed quarterly with 12 months accumulated data.
+3.4 Data quality assurance Please see data quality assurance statement pertaining to NHSBSA accuracy NHSBSA Data: Data quality assurance